yhyi15/yhyi15.github.io/_pages/DSA.md

 ## Course Description

 This course introduces commonly used data structures and algorithms, along with basic analysis techniques.
-This is a CS2-level course.
-Although this is not a course to teach programming, there will be coding assignments and on-site lab classes.
+Although this is not a course for programming, there will be coding assignments and on-site lab classes.

 - [Course Syllabus](https://kdocs.cn/l/cuDUqaqUpPpL)
 - [Schedule](https://kdocs.cn/l/cgzWd0rcbUOj)